-- Drizzle lemon juice from half a lemon over the artichoke halves and follow with drizzle of olive oil.
+- Drizzle lemon juice from half a lemon over the artichoke halves and follow with a drizzle of olive oil.

 - Season with salt and pepper and then sprinkle with freshly grated Parmesan cheese.

-- Cover baking dish for foil.
+- The cover baking dish with foil.

 - Roast for 50-70 minutes until tender.